-Although cacti grow in all environments – desert, temperate regions, and even in rainforests – it is apparent that these plants are incredibly fond of heat and sunlight.
+Although cacti grow in all environments – deserts, temperate regions, and even rainforests – it is apparent that these plants are incredibly fond of heat and sunlight.
 Even those that grow in rainforests can only be found growing on top of trees where they are exposed to more sun.

 A bigger part of the cacti family prefers desert conditions.

 Succulents are plants with fleshy and juicy stems but are remarkably different from cacti.
 Succulents include Aloe vera and bromeliads like pineapples.